getpelican/pelican-blog/README.rst

 ##################

 This is the pelican's project weblog.
-You can add content to it by forking it or pushing direcly on github.
-When you do so, if you update the gh-pages branch, then you'll update the content of the generated blog.
+You can add content to it by forking it or pushing direcly on the pelican server.

 The makefile has a rule to do that for you, when you're ready to publish, and if you have the rights, you just have to type::